This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 • We can see in the chart above that in Winter 2021 around a third of Tracker respondents reported decreases in fundraising income, although following waves showed an improvement.

-• Only around 1 in 10 of Tracker respondents reported an increase in income from donations in the waves from Winter 2021 to Spring 2024.
+• Only around 1 in 10 of Tracker respondents reported an increase in income from fundraising in the previous 4 months in the waves from Winter 2021 to Spring 2024.

-• In Spring 2025 the number of organisations reporting an increase in fundraising doubled, which may be cause for cautious optimism for those charities who rely heavily on fundraising income.
+• In Spring 2025 the proportion of organisations reporting an increase in fundraising income doubled to 20%, which may be cause for cautious optimism for those charities who rely heavily on fundraising income.

 • The chart below shows that voluntary organisations are continually looking to develop new income streams, and while the initial push in 2021 during peak Covid to develop online funding streams etc has now eased off, charities continue to look for new ways to increase vital donations and fundraising.